Ten-Day Vipassana Retreat

 Update on TMH’s COVID – 19 Protocol

-It is our deep hope that the August, November, and December 2021 retreats will be held in-person.
+It is our deep hope that this November 2022 retreat will be held in-person.
 However, as you all know, it is hard to predict the future.
 We want to make sure that everyone participating at a TMH retreat will be safe.
 We will continue to seek guidance from our NM department of health and the CDC as well as from our Board, teachers, and staff.
-If you apply for one of these 3 aforementioned retreats, you will be asked to submit a copy of your vaccination card, agree to wear a mask when in a space with other people, and agree to follow certain guidelines that will help us all stay healthy.
+If you apply for this retreat, you will be asked to submit a copy of your vaccination card, agree to wear a mask when in a space with other people, and agree to follow certain guidelines that will help us all stay healthy.
 If you have any questions or concerns, please don’t hesitate to contact us.
 Thank you again for your support of TMH and for your patience and understanding.

 The Essence of the Buddha’s Teachings – “ Nothing is to be clung to…”

 Awakening to a quietly joyful simplicity in life comes with a growing maturity in our understanding of the essence of the Buddha’s teachings.

 This ten day retreat aims to strengthen our direct experience of these essential teachings on freedom, allowing the naturally wise and compassionate heart to engage the world with ease.

 The retreat is designed for experienced practitioners and will include meditation instruction, Dhamma talks, teacher interviews and discussion time.
 Printable forms are at the bottom of this page.

 Practitioners wishing to join us for this ten-day retreat, you must have sat two or more 7-10 day Vipassana retreats.
 These retreats must have been led by a recognized Buddhist teacher.
 If you have questions about your qualifications, please contact Kathy at firstname.lastname@example.org.